MicrosoftDocs/xbox-live-docs/xbox-live-docs-pr/xbox-live/storage-platform/connected-storage-vs-title-storage.md

 Xbox Live enables publishers to store global title data and player-specific data in the cloud.

-The Storage Platform includes Connected Storage to store game state, and Title Storage to store player statistics and assets.
+Xbox Live Cloud Storage includes Connected Storage to store game state, and Title Storage to store player statistics and assets.

 ## Connected Storage